 Top of the school.
 House captains.
 Mentors.
 Leaders.

 After spending eleven years at Fern Hill — Preschool to Grade 8 — our graduating class has experienced, embraced and enjoyed everything we have to offer.
-Their interesting insights on their Fern Hill journey, the experiences they shared with classmates and their personal accomplishments, reflect the confident and genuine individuals Fern Hill develops.
+The insights gained on their Fern Hill journey, their shared experiences with classmates and their personal accomplishments reflect the confident and genuine individuals Fern Hill develops.
 We could not be more proud of our graduates!

-We watch as our Grade 8 students move on to excellent private and public high schools, proud of how well they transition into either setting.
+Our Grade 8 students move on to excellent private and public high schools. transitioning into either setting with ease.
 They move on to be leaders in their new schools and again at university.
-They take the leads in musicals, head up clubs and organizations.
-They’re often found standing side-by-side with older counterparts, voicing their opinions and confidently holding their ground on social and moral issues.
+Our graduates take the leads in musicals, head up clubs and and oversee organizations.
+They’re often found standing side-by-side with older counterparts, voicing their opinions, and confidently holding their ground on social and moral issues.

 Preschool to Grade 8 – a framework for success